stuartellis/stuartellis-site-hugo/content/articles/python-learning-resources.md

 # Books

-There are several excellent books for learning Python 3, and there are twothat you can read for free online.
+There are several excellent books for learning Python 3, and there are two that you can read for free online:

-[Dive Into Python 3](http://www.diveintopython3.net/) is particularly good for those people with some previous experience of programming, especially if they are impatient!

-If you are not a programmer, try [Automate the Boring Stuff with Python](http://automatetheboringstuff.com/), which includes a gentle introduction to programming.
+- [Automate the Boring Stuff with Python](http://automatetheboringstuff.com/), which includes a gentle introduction to programming.

-After you have worked with Python for a while, read [Fluent Python](https://www.oreilly.com/library/view/fluent-python/9781491946237/) and [High Performance Python](https://www.oreilly.com/library/view/high-performance-python/9781449361747/).
+- [Dive Into Python 3](https://www.diveinto.org/python3/) provides a quick start for those people with some previous experience of programming

 # Online Guides